 Sometimes the symptoms of craniosynostosis are noticeable at birth.
 If they are not evident at that time, they become noticeable during the first few months of life.
 Signs would include a misshapen skull, a hard ridge along the fused suture line, a disappearing fontanel (soft spot), and/or an abnormal head growth.

 The diagnosis of craniosynostosis is rather straight forward.
-A medical practitioner will perform a physical examination of the baby's head and confirm diagnosis with either an x-ray or CT scan showing that the suture line has fused.
+A medical practitioner will perform a physical examination of the baby's head and confirm diagnosis with imaging (usually an x-ray or CT scan) showing that the suture line has fused.